War in the Vendée: Outbreak of revolt

 Sacred Heart patch of the Vendean royalist insurgents.
 The French motto 'Dieu, le Roi' means 'God, the King'.

 There were other levy riots across France when regions started to draft men into the army in response to the Levy Decree in February 1793.
-The reaction in the northwest in early March was particularly pronounced with large-scale rioting verging on insurrection.
-By early April, in areas north of the Loire, order had been restored by the revolutionary government, but south of the Loire in four departments that became known as the Vendée militaire there were few troops to control rebels and what had started as rioting quickly took on the form of a full insurrection led by priests and the local nobility.
+The reaction in the northwest in early March was particularly pronounced, with large-scale rioting verging on insurrection.
+By early April, in areas north of the Loire, order had been restored by the revolutionary government.
+However, south of the Loire, in four departments that became known as the Vendée militaire, there were few troops to control rebels and what had started as rioting quickly became a full insurrection led by priests and the local nobility.

 Within a few weeks the Royalist forces had formed a substantial, ill-equipped, army, the Royal and Catholic Army, supported by two thousand irregular cavalry and a few captured artillery pieces.
-The main force of the Royalist operated on a much smaller scale, using guerrilla tactics, supported by the insurgents' local knowledge and social networks.
+The main force of the Royalists operated on a much smaller scale, using guerrilla tactics, supported by the insurgents' local knowledge and social networks.